sharontherese/sharon-kabel/content/post/vatican-dancing/index.md

 ---

-In 2017, a Catholic parish's website published a document, making numerous and detailed claims about the Vatican's condemnation of dancing.
+In 2017, a Catholic parish's website published a document, "The Church’s Official Position on Dances," which stated (among other things):

 > “What is the Church’s official position on dances?
-Believe it or not, the Church does have an official position on it. [...] ]T]he unmarried morally cannot have a part in dances that have bodily contact."
+Believe it or not, the Church does have an official position on it. [...] ]T]he unmarried morally cannot have a part in dances that have bodily contact."[^1]

 # Short answer

-To argue that you have "the Church's official position" on anything is a grave claim, and should be relatively simple to defend.
+To argue that you have "the Church's official position" on anything is a grave claim, and should be relatively straightforward to defend.

-A poorly translated Old Testament verse, selectively edited letters from Rome, and unsourced quotations from saints do not make a persuasive argument about the inherent immorality of dancing.
-Statements like "the phenomena of men and women dancing together in any bodily contact was virtually unheard of before the 17th Century" are so beyond the pale that they are not even worth addressing.
+The sources - an ambiguously translated Old Testament verse, selectively edited letters from Rome, and several quotations from saints - do not convince.
+They do not make a cogent or coherent argument for the inherent immorality of dances for unmarried people, and statements like "the phenomena of men and women dancing together in any bodily contact was virtually unheard of before the 17th Century"[^1] are so beyond the pale that for once, I do not feel the need to address them.

-# Long answer

-I will link to the anti-dancing document below, and for completeness' sake I'll post the full text here:
+# The full text of "The Church’s Official Position on Dances"

 > The Church’s Official Position on Dances[^1]
 >